 Which of the 25 warehouses KPIs listed above are the most crucial?
 That relies entirely on where you think your warehouse may perform better and what you must demonstrate to management.
 Tracking pick accuracy and the number of things picked per hour can be more crucial if you need to support acquiring a new warehouse inventory management system.
 Get a grip on your rate of return and overall order cycle time if you are just starting.
 Whatever depends.

 Which metrics are the simplest to measure also matter?
 For example, measuring the backorder rate and inventory turnover will be simple if you have warehouse management (WMS) software that keeps track of inventory levels automatically.
 Likewise, integrating your sales and ordering software and calculating your sales-to-inventory ratio can be as simple.
 Nevertheless, obtaining these warehouse KPIs will be more difficult if your program doesn’t have these measures or if you don’t utilize any software.

 Utilize WareIQ to Outsource Your Warehouse and Fulfillment Operations

 Online merchants have a lot, from product development to attracting new clients.
 Fast-growing direct-to-consumer (DTC) brands do this by using WareIQ fulfillment services.

 You may maintain operational control by outsourcing fulfillment services to WareIQ, so you don’t have to run your warehouse.
 In addition, WareIQ provides complete insight into your logistics operations, from receiving inventory to orders leaving the warehouse.

-The best-in-class technology is used throughout all of WareIQ’s distribution networks, making it simple to monitor warehouse KPIs, real-time inventory levels, and fulfillment and shipping activities all in one location.
+The best-in-class technology is used throughout all of WareIQ’s distribution networks and distribution services making it simple to monitor warehouse KPIs, real-time inventory levels, and fulfillment and shipping activities all in one location.